EtienneDevictor/Team-1/flashapp_project/docs/model.md

 ## Class User()

-​    	User table that stored login info about every user

-​		 and includes a many to many relationship to Class table
+User object that stored login info about every user and includes a many to many relationship to Class

 #### Functions

 ###### __repr__(self)

     returns the username of the User

             Parameters: